What Is Considered Tax Fraud in Albany, New York?

 • Misrepresentations.

-• False or inappropriate deductions.
+• Claiming false or inappropriate deductions.

 Tax evasion, an example of tax fraud, is the act of illegally avoiding tax liabilities and obligations.

 If you (or a family member or friend) are facing the prospect of a tax audit or visit from a tax enforcement agent with a New York State or federal government agency, it can be overwhelming and even emotionally paralyzing for some.
-If an agency or prosecutorial arm of the government contacts you, you must take the necessary steps to protect yourself by consulting with a tax fraud attorney in NY because the consequences include potential financial severe penalties and a genuine possibility of lengthy incarceration.
+If an agency or prosecutorial arm of the government contacts you, you must take the necessary steps to protect yourself by consulting with a tax fraud attorney because the consequences include potential financial penalties and a genuine possibility of lengthy incarceration.

 Advertisement